cosmos/gaia/RELEASING.md

+# Releasing

+This document outlines the release process for https://github.com/cosmos/gaia.
+We use a [Long-Lived Version Branch Approach](x) because we work in parallel on a `main` branch, a `release` branch and a `release-prepare` branch.
+The reason for this is because our software is used to run a single live network that at any given moment only works with one version of our software.
+We may make a major release, but there will be a time span after that release before the software is live on the network, and we'd like our `main` branch to always be compilable and (theoretically) able to be run with the current live network (if it's in main but not a release it comes with the caveat that there may be dragons).

+We follow [Semver](https://semver.org/) in that any patch releases are non-breaking changes.
+It's important to note, that breaking changes in a Blockchain context include non-determinism.
+So if a code change is backwards compatible, it may still impact the amount of gas needed to execute an action, which means the change is in fact breaking as it results in a different apphash after the code is executed.
+It's important for non-breaking changes to be possible to be used on the live network prior to the release.

-### Long-Lived Version Branch Approach
+## Long-Lived Version Branch Approach

 In Gaia repo, there are three categories of long-lived branches:

-##`main`
+### Branch: `main`
-`main` allows PR merge if that PR is targeting a bug/feature/improvement that will be included in a backport release or present release.
-In order to keep `main` always pointing to the most updated version that  can be used on live cosmoshub net.
+The `main` branch should be targeted for PRs that contain a bug-fix/feature/improvement that will be included in a release that is used on the currently live Cosmos Hub Network or to be backported to a previous release.
 The PRs against `main` might only be get merged when the release process starts.

-## `release` branch
+### Branch: `release`
-Each new release line start with `release/vn.0.x`, e.g. `release/v7.0.x`, `release/vn.0.x` should point to the most updated `vn` releases.
-Each release will checkout its own branch but merged back to  `release/vn.0.x`.
-The first release on `release/vn.0.x` should be `release/vn.0.0-rc0` which contains cherry-picked commits from `release-prepare` branch or merged from `release-prepare` branch.
+There are multiple long lived branches with the `release/` prefix.
+Each release series follows the format `release/vn.0.x`, e.g. `release/v7.0.x`.
+The branch `release/vn.0.x` should point to the most updated `vn` release, e.g. `release/v5.0.x` should be the same as `release/v5.0.8` if that's the latest `v5.0` release.
+When starting a new minor or patch release, begin with `release/vn.0.x` and checkout a new branch called `rc0/vn.0.m` where `m` is +1 the latest release number.
+This branch will be used in a PR into `release/vn.0.m` and eventually merged back to `release/vn.0.x`.
+When making a major release, the process should be the same as minor and patch except begin with a name like `release/vn.0.0-rc0` which contains cherry-picked commits from `release-prepare` branch or merged from `release-prepare` branch.

+### Branch: `release-prepare`
+The `release-prepare` branch is initially created from the latest `release/vn.0.x` of the previous major release.
+It serves the same purpose as `main` except for the next planned Cosmos Hub Upgrade.
+As soon as the upgrade has taken place, it is merged into main and won't exist until the next upgrade is upcoming.
+During the period that `main` is the currently running network version and a new major release is being prepared, `release-prepare` is targeted for PRs that contain bug-fixes/features/improvements for that release.
+There may be some PRs that target `main` because they are relevant to the current network, but are also relevant to the upcoming upgrade.
+These should be cherry picked into `release-prepare` before being subsequently cherry picked into the respective `release/vn.0.x` that is being used for the next upgrade.
+The `release-prepare` branch aims to be a clean starting point for the subsequent `release` branch.
+Therefore, only after the binary built from `release-prepare` branch passed dev-testnet action, will this branch be used in a subsequent `release` branch.

+The `release-prepare` branch will become `main` after the relevant Cosmos Hub Network Upgrade successfully takes place.

-## `release-prepare` branch
+## Release Procedure
-`release-prepare` branch will cherry-pick the commits from main or be directly commits to. `release-prepare` aims at a clean `release-branch`.
-Therefore, only till the binary built from `release-prepare` branch passes the dev-testnet, that this branch can be cherry-pick/merge to `release` branch.

-The `release` branch will merge back to `main` when the live cosmoshub net upgrades to this release version line.
+### Minor & Patch Releases

+TODO

-### Release Procedure
+### Major Release

- start on `release/v(n-1).0.x`, checkout `upgradename-main`(e.g. `theta-main`) branch, cherry-pick/merge commits from main, or commits directly to `upgradename-main` branch.
-When  `upgradename-main` branch pass `dev-testnet` tests, checkout a new branch  `release/vn.0.x` off  `release/v(n-1).0.x`, checkout  `release/vn.0.0-rc0` from  `release/vn.0.x`, merge commits from `upgradename-main` branch to `release/vn.0.0-rc0`, modify change log, tag `release/vn.0.0-rc0`.
+For a new major release, `m`, after a previous release, `n`, start on `release/vn.0.x` and checkout a new branch called `upgradename-main`(e.g. `theta-main`).
+This will be the `release-prepare` branch referenced above going forward until the network upgrades with the new Major Release.
+This branch should act like `main` in that it is the target for new PRs that come in with code meant for the upcoming release.
+Some PRs that target the real `main` will be relevant to this `upgradename-main`, and should similarly be cherry picked to this branch.
+Before beginning the intitial release candidate process, this branch should pass the `dev-testnet` tests.
+Once passing, checkout a new branch, `release/vm.0.x` off  `release/vn.0.x`.
+From `release/vm.0.x` checkout two branched: `release/vm.0.0-rc0` and `rc0/vm.0.0-rc0`.
+Rebase `upgradename-main` into `rc0/vm.0.0-rc0`.
+Now open a PR from `rc0/vm.0.0-rc0` against `release/vn.0.0-rc0`.
+This PR is important as it's the last time code reviewers can see all changes going into the release at once.
+Last minute changes can go directly into `rc0/vm.0.0-rc0` as well as updaing the CHANGELOG.md.
+Once the PR has been merged, the `rc0/vm.0.0-rc` branch can be deleted.
+The `release/vm.0.0-rc0` can be tagged and the release can be published as a pre-release.

+This `release/vm.0.0-rc0` will be used on the public testnet before the upgrade takes place.
+If there are no issues, it can be re-tagged and re-released as `release/vm.0.0` and used in the final upgrade.
+Should changes be needed follow the Minor & Patch Release process iterating on the final `rcn` number.

+After a successful release, ensure `release/vm.0.0` is merged back into `release/vm.0.x` and that is merged back into `upgradename-main`.

 ### Dependency review